eclipse-glsp/glsp/MIGRATION_GUIDE.md

 In 1.0.0 adopters where responsible for properly configuring a `GLSPClient`, establishing a connection to the server and had to manually dispatch the set of initial actions when opening a new diagram.
 With 2.x the initial configuration effort has been refactored into a common `DiagramLoader` component that takes care of configuring the underlying GLSP client and initial server communication.
-The `DiagramLoader` offers certain extension points to hook into the lifecycle of the diagram loading process and execute custom behavior (see [IDiagramStartup](#idiagramstartup))
+The `DiagramLoader` offers certain extension points to hook into the lifecycle of the diagram loading process and execute custom behavior (see [Diagram Startup Hooks](#diagram-startup-hooks))

 This also effects the initial configuration of standalone applications that are connected via Websocket.
 For example let's have a look at the configuration for the standalone workflow example: